 Your doctor may use combinations of treatments to damp down your immune system, such as mycophenolate mofetil (MMF), imatinib and perhaps extracorporeal photopheresis (ECP).

 You can have artificial tears and steroid eyedrops to help keep your eyes moist.
-These will help to protect your cornea from getting scratched.
+These will help to protect the front of your eye (the cornea) from getting scratched.
 Sometimes using cyclosporin A ointment in the eye can help.
 Other treatments include tacrolimus capsules or ointment.

 You might need to see a specialist eye doctor (ophthalmologist).
 They might be able to arrange for you to have eyedrops made from the clear part of your own blood if artificial tears do not help.
 These are called autologous serum eyedrops and are produced by the National Blood and Transplant Service.